-On 20 June 2020, Wavelength welcomed Sarah Algoet to present ‘An Introduction to Complete Vocal Training (CVT)’.
+On 20 June 2020, Wavelength welcomed Sarah Algoet to present ‘An Introduction to Complete Vocal Technique (CVT)’.
 This 1.5hr workshop was held online, due to COVID-19 restrictions.
 The workshop, hosted in conjunction with ABCD, was a real success, with over 30 attending, generating much interest in Sarah’s work.
 As a result, Wavelength will hold three further webinars featuring Sarah Algoet and key aspects of her research, including a repeat of the initial one (18 Sep).

 ” a fascinating insight into CVT and how to use it to great effect for singers and choir leaders – more please!!”